24 Bird-Related Novels & Memoirs

 This 1970 classic novella is about a seagull who just doesn’t fit in with the others.
 He’s bored with the status quo of fighting over food with other seagulls.
 Instead, he wants to learn new things and fly high.
 While he starts as an outcast, he finds other friends and learns to be true to himself.

-In the historical fiction novel, The Women, Frankie is reading this book on the beach, “hoping the bird could give her some much-needed advice on how to live.”
+In The Women by Kristin Hannah, Frankie is reading this now classic book on the beach, “hoping the bird could give her some much-needed advice on how to live.”

 Book Summary